-Students in the Mathematical Science stream must pass the First Science examination and obtain a minimum of 50% in the Honours courses in Mathematics and 50% in the Mathematical Physics course.
+Students in the Mathematical Science stream must pass the First Science examination and obtain a minimum of 50% in the Honours course in Mathematics and 50% in the Mathematical Physics course.
 Students of Mathematical Science passing the First Science examination but gaining marks below these requirements revert to the General Science stream in Second Year.

-Students in the Theoretical Physics stream must pass the First Science examination and obtain a minimum of 55% in the Experimental Physics course, 50% in the Honours course in Mathematics and 55% in the Mathematical Physics course.
+Students in the Theoretical Physics stream must pass the First Science examination and obtain a minimum of 50% in the Experimental Physics and Mathematical Physics courses, and 50% in the Honours course in Mathematics.
 Students of Theoretical Physics passing the First Science examination but gaining marks below these requirements revert to the General Science stream in Second Year.

-Syllabus of First Year Courses in Science (DN008, 030, 031, 032)
+Syllabus of First Year Courses in Science (SCBDF0001) (DN008, 030, 031, 032)